 Alone neither content is a king nor marketing.
 You will have to have a combination of both.
 You will have a continuous good audience if you have great content, the audience, who will come to your website would like to stick with you.

-I have read people saying to focus on social media as Search Engine Optimization (SEO) relies on social media.
+5. Neglect SEO an>5.
+Neglect SEO and focus on social mediapeople saying to focus on social media as Search Engine Optimization (SEO) relies on social media.
 Social Bookmarking websites like StumbleUpon, Reddit or Digg can send you thousands of visitors a day.
 So why to think about traffic, just sit down and get traffic.
 But have you ever think about the value of those visitors?

 Your blogging success has nothing to do with the quantity of traffic you receive—what matters is its quality.
 No doubt social media website sends quality traffic but at the same number of visitors from a search engine may be far more effective.